-After examining a histogram of the data to check for skewing of the curve, we have found that both graphs have similar distributions.
+After examining histograms of our data to check for skewing of the curve, we have found that both graphs have similar distributions.
 Also, the descriptive stats yield similar results before and after; mean values were very close at 50.456 and 48.332, and the median airfare stayed the same at 45.
 Therefore, we have decided to keep the Airfare variable with average values filled in, although not all airline’s average fares were available.
 As a result, we have reduced the missing values by 47% for the airfare variable (155 values to 81).